UTAustinSPS/data-analysis/data_analysis/_sources/syllabus.rst

 Course Structure
 ----------------
-This course will largely follow the “flipped-classroom” model, involving readings and homework assignments to be completed outside of class in an effort to make class-time as interactive and helpful as possible.
+This course will largely follow the 'flipped-classroom' model, involving readings and homework assignments to be completed outside of class in an effort to make class-time as interactive and helpful as possible.
 Each week, students will complete a reading assignment from an online textbook created for this course by the student facilitator and edited by the Society of Physics